vchub/math-gym/.prompt/p.md

+#### Instructions

 Act as js, react, and firebase developer.

-we need to create a MVP web application that allows to test students with quizzes. quizzes are about math and physics - need to render math formulas. we want to keep architecture and development process as simple as possible.
+we work on a web application that allows to test students with quizzes. quizzes are about math and physics - need to render math formulas. we want to keep architecture and development process as simple as possible.

+current project files in context.xml

+---

+#### Task

+We want to implement:

+- loading json (copy it into a form) and saving it to firebase.
+- search for quiz by a short description

+Requirements:
+When we open a quiz the ulr shoud be shareable: like app.url/quiz/quiz-id So we can send a link to a students and they can open the quiz by the link

+Question:
+What implementation plan and structure would you suggest?

+---

 ---